Children, adolescents and young adults

 Our Seize the Day Educational Scholarships help with post-secondary education costs for young Tasmanians impacted by cancer.

-Scholarships range from $500-$2000 and can be used towards study-related costs such as course fees, textbooks, stationery, course equipment, transport and accommodation.
+Scholarships are between $500 - $2,000, depending on personal circumstances, eligibility and the impact of cancer.
+Funds can be used towards study-related costs such as course fees, textbooks, stationery, course equipment, transport and accommodation.

 Eligibility Criteria for Applicants